IQSS/dataverse/doc/sphinx-guides/source/qa/qa-workflow.md

     Click the "Merge pull request" button and be sure to use the "Create a merge commit" option to include this PR into the common develop branch.

-    Some of the reasons why we encourage using option over Rebase or Squash are:
+    Some of the reasons why we encourage using this option over Rebase or Squash are:

-        -Preserving commit history
+    - Preservation of commit history
-        -Clearer context and treaceability
+    - Clearer context and treaceability
-        -Easier collaboration, bug tracking and reverting
+    - Easier collaboration, bug tracking and reverting

 1. Delete merged branch